Federal Reserve: First Central Bank, 1791 and Second Central Bank, 1816

 The first U.S. institution with central banking responsibilities was the First Bank of the United States, chartered by Congress and signed into law by President George Washington on February 25, 1791, at the urging of Alexander Hamilton.
 This was done despite strong opposition from Thomas Jefferson and James Madison, among numerous others.
 The charter was for twenty years and expired in 1811 under President Madison, when Congress refused to renew it.

 In 1816, however, Madison revived it in the form of the Second Bank of the United States.
 Years later, early renewal of the bank's charter became the primary issue in the reelection of President Andrew Jackson.
 After Jackson, who was opposed to the central bank, was reelected, he pulled the government's funds out of the bank.
 Jackson was the only President to completely pay off the national debt but his efforts to close the bank contributed to the Panic of 1837.
 The bank's charter was not renewed in 1836, and it would fully dissolve after several years as a private corporation.

 From 1837 to 1862, in the Free Banking Era there was no formal central bank.
 From 1846 to 1921, an Independent Treasury System ruled.

-From 1863 to 1913, a system of national banks was instituted by the 1863 National Banking Act during which series of bank panics, in 1873, 1893, and 1907 occurred.
+From 1863 to 1913, a system of national banks was instituted by the 1863 National Banking Act during which a series of bank panics, in 1873, 1893, and 1907 occurred.

 Creation of Third Central Bank, 1907–1913

 The main motivation for the third central banking system came from the Panic of 1907, which caused a renewed desire among legislators, economists, and bankers for an overhaul of the monetary system.
 During the last quarter of the 19th century and the beginning of the 20th century, the United States economy went through a series of financial panics.
 According to many economists, the previous national banking system had two main weaknesses: an inelastic currency and a lack of liquidity.
 In 1908, Congress enacted the Aldrich–Vreeland Act, which provided for an emergency currency and established the National Monetary Commission to study banking and currency reform.
 The National Monetary Commission returned with recommendations which were repeatedly rejected by Congress.
 A revision crafted during a secret meeting on Jekyll Island by Senator Aldrich and representatives of the nation's top finance and industrial groups later became the basis of the Federal Reserve Act.
-The House voted on December 22, 1913, with 298 voting yes to 60 voting no. The Senate voted 43–25 on December 23, 1913.
-President Woodrow Wilson signed the bill later that day.